-Cats are less needy in this respect.
-They’re independent, and would probably look at you in disgust, if you suggested taking them for a walk.
-Cats that are allowed to roam should, ideally, be able to come and go via a cat flap, if possible.
-That’s a definite convenience, not only for the cat, but also the owner, who needn’t be at the cat’s beck and call.
-The old saying that “dogs have masters and cats have staff”, certainly seems to have a ring of truth about it at times.
+Cats are less needy and they’re independent.
+Cats that are allowed to roam should be able to come and go via a cat flap.
+That’s a definite convenience, not only for the cat, but also the owner; who needn’t be at the cat’s beck and call.

 Smaller pets, such as hamsters and caged birds, should have distractions built into their cages.
 Everything needs to be on hand at all times.
 Don’t forget about them.
 Interact with them.
 Talk to them.
 Even if they’ve no idea what you’re talking about, at least you’re providing a distraction Many pet owners leave a radio on all day, when their pet is at home alone to provide some feeling of activity.

 Finally, keep in mind that bored pets can become depressed, obese and increasingly unhealthy.
 Happy pets, on the other hand, are usually healthy and long-lived.